Proposal Submission Deadlines

-- Faculty accepting awards should be returning to the University the following year,
+- Faculty accepting awards must be returning to the University the following year, and

-and if there is a termination of future employment, the grant will be immediately
+if there is a termination of future employment, the grant will be immediately terminated

 If you have previously received a Faculty Research grant and have questions about